General Sine CurvesForf(x) = A sin ((2π/B)(x – C) +Didentify A, B... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The amplitude of a sine function, represented by A, determines the height of the wave from its midline to its peak.
-It indicates how far the function's values stretch above and below the midline (y=0).
-In the context of the given function, a larger A results in a taller wave, while a smaller A compresses the wave vertically.
+The amplitude of a sine function, represented by 'A' in the equation f(x) = A sin(...), determines the height of the wave from its midline to its peak.
+It indicates how far the graph stretches vertically.
+In the given function, the amplitude is ½, meaning the maximum value of the sine wave will be ½ above and ½ below the midline.

 Recommended video: